bugsnag/bugsnag-cocoa/TESTING.md

 These tests are implemented with our notifier testing tool [Maze runner](https://github.com/bugsnag/maze-runner).

 End to end tests are written in cucumber-style `.feature` files, and need Ruby-backed "steps" in order to know what to run.
-The tests are located in the top level [`end-to-end-tests`](/end-to-end-tests/) directory for real-device tests, and the ['features'](/features/) directory for simulator tests.
+The tests are located in the ['features'](/features/) directory.

-### Testing on the simulator

-#### Requirements

-- XCode
-- Ruby
-- Bundler
-- Make

-#### Steps

-- Install the maze-runner package by running `bundle install` in the root of this project.
-- Set the `MAZE_SDK` environment variable to the SDK you wish to test against.
-This is '12.1' by default.
-- Run the tests using `make e2e` (end-to-end)

-### Testing on a real device

 For testing against a real device, maze-runner's CLI and the test fixtures are containerised so you'll need Docker (and Docker Compose) to run them.